honeycombio/observability-day-workshop/scripts/README.md

    - Wait for the meme image to load
    - Take a screenshot after the image loads
    - Verify the image is displayed correctly
-5. Waits for traces to be sent to Honeycomb
-6. Queries the Honeycomb API to find recent traces
-7. Verifies that all services (backend-for-frontend, meminator, phrase-picker, image-picker) contributed spans to the trace
-8. Provides a link to view the trace in the Honeycomb UI
+5. Provides instructions for manually checking traces in the Honeycomb UI

 ### Troubleshooting